UKCloud/documentation/articles/azure/azs-gs.md

 ## Next steps

-In this Getting Started Guide, you've learned the basics about UKCloud for Microsoft Azure and the Azure Stack portal.
+In this Getting Started Guide, you've learned the basics about UKCloud for Microsoft Azure and the UKCloud Azure Stack portal.
 For more information about UKCloud for Microsoft Azure, see the following articles in the Knowledge Centre:

 - [*Understanding UKCloud for Microsoft Azure*](azs-ref-overview.md)